erinhom/erinhom.github.io/README.md

 ### Welcome Comic!
 (Comic Assignment)
 ![text](https://github.com/erinhom/erinhom.github.io/blob/master/Screen%20Shot%202017-10-04%20at%2012.18.42%20PM.png?raw=true)

-### Princeton Review's Top 10 Party School Ranking (Infographic Assignment)
+### Princeton Review's Top 10 Party School Ranking 2017-2018 (Infographic Assignment)
 Princeton Review announced its Top Party School Ranking for the 2017-2018 school year.
 Beginning with Tulane University at the top.
 Our very own Lehigh University was ranked 9.
+Enrollment size was included to represent what kind of school it is, whether it is a large or small school.

 ![text](https://github.com/erinhom/erinhom.github.io/blob/master/princeton.png?raw=true)